block-open-source/goose/packages/langfuse-wrapper/README.md

 This package provides a wrapper for [Langfuse](https://langfuse.com/).
 The wrapper serves to initialize Langfuse appropriately if the Langfuse server is running locally and otherwise to skip applying the Langfuse observe descorators.

+**Note: This Langfuse integration is experimental and we don't currently have integration tests for it.**

 ## Usage

 ### Start your local Langfuse server